music-suite/music-suite/docs/src/User-Guide.md

 fermata StandardFermata (ppar [pseq[c,d] |/ 2,e,g]) |/ 4
 ```

-TODO apply at specific position
+TODO add fermata at specific position

+A fermata usually implies a unison cutoff of the prolonged notes, followed by a short break before continouing to the next beat.
+This can be made explicit by addng caesuras or breathing marks (commas).
+TODO

 ### Ritardando and accellerando